chichiwang/notes/os/linux/cli/README.md

 Efficiency: the speed at which you can accomplish rote, repetitive tasks favor the command line.

 Infrastructure Automation: managing infrastructure is best done through automation and that is best executed through scripting, often through terminal sessions.
-Remote scripting loves command lines
+Remote scripting loves command lines.

+### The Terminal and Shell
+Whenever you open a *terminal* window from a Linux desktop a new *shell* session is created for you using a hidden settings file in your home directory: `.bashrc`.

+`.bashrc` only applies settings to *non-login shell* sessions.
+These are shell sessions where you opened up the terminal from the system and there was no requirement for you to log into the session.

+A *login shell*, by contrast, is a shell session you remotely logged into.
+Those sessions are generally configured other files (including `.profile`) in your home directory.

+There are additional profile files in the `/etc` directory, where system files are configured.

+To see the default shell set for each user, check the `/etc/passwd` file.
+There is a single line for each system and user.

 ### Using Linux Help Resources
 Most programs in Linux come with their own manual files.
 These can be accessed via the command `man`.